The Three Ps - Don't Mix Them Up!

-Even as I write this post I am aware of the irony of the title – using the letter name rather than the phoneme in a post all about sounds!
+Even as I write this post I am aware of the irony of the title – using the letter name rather than the phoneme in a post all about phonemes!
 (But, the title was just too good to not use and I am prepared to live with this particular irony.)

 There are three concepts that sometimes trip up the most seasoned professionals in teaching.